-The Foundation of Interprofessional Practice Course is the introductory experience in interprofessional practice for health professional students.
+The Foundation of Interprofessional Practice Course (IPEC 501) is the introductory experience in interprofessional practice for health professional students.
 Enrolling students from all health science schools, the one-credit course uses an interprofessional team-based approach to examine how we delivery care.
 In a team of about six members from across health science schools, students learn about the healthcare system, the role of teams in care, and how individual professions fit into the teams.
 The students work together to produce learning products to synthesize this education and demonstrate the collaborative competency needed in a modern healthcare professional.

 All sessions take place on Thursday afternoons and will typically follow this schedule:

 - 4:00-5:30: Live classroom instruction typically in assigned locations in the McGlothlin Medical Education Center Learning Studios (5-8)

 - August 17 - Faculty Orientation (Faculty only.
 No students.)

 - August 24 - Student orientation.
 Students with last name starting with:

 - A-I will meet in the Egyptian Building Baruch Auditorium at 1223 E. Marshall St.